10 unstable releases (4 breaking)

 Async

-Note that a buffer, no matter its type, lives until the last of the iterators does so.
+Note that a buffer, regardless of its type, remains alive until the last of its iterators is dropped.

-The following commands must be run starting from the root of the crate.
+directory.
+The following commands should be run from the root of the crate.

 RUSTFLAGS="--cfg cpal" cargo run --example cpal